Family Bank and How It Transformed My Family Finances

 Now that you have some understanding of the benefits of establishing a family bank, you might be wondering how to get started.

-STEP 1: Adopt the right mindset
+STEP 1: Adopt The Right Mindset

 First, setting up a family bank is not hard and does not take much money to begin.
 What you will need is a passion for learning and a willingness to share openly and honestly with your family members about personal and family finances.
 It is important to be clear on the vision, mission, and goals you want your family bank to achieve and hold all members accountable for the success of your family bank.